panelarrow

 Out of the various New Deal programs of the 1930’s came an abundance of historical records used by genealogists today.
 The New Deal came in response to the great depression focusing on the “3 Rs” of Relief, Recovery, and Reform.
 Genealogists today can use the many documents within the various programs to record the personal experiences of their ancestors who lived through the Great Depression and sought help from the Federal Government.

-Federal Taxes and the Genealogical Records they Created:
+Federal Tax Records and the Records They Created

 Following the end of the Revolutionary War the individual states denied the power to tax to the new national government.
 This would eventually lead to the passage of the first Direct Tax of 1798.
 This was followed with another passage of tax law with the Direct Tax of 1813, 1815, and 1816 to fund the huge debt from the War of 1812.
 Still later the passage of the Direct Tax of 1861 followed by Federal Taxes excised from 1862 until repealed by 1872 to fund the fighting during the Civil War.
 It wasn’t until 1913 that the United States Government passes the Internal Revenue Tax codes thereby creating a national income tax.
 As part of the discussion each student will be absorbed into each of the tax laws with examples of records which will conclude with details about tariffs and tax protests that were a part of the American landscape.